Kharos102/kharos102.github.io/docs/_posts/2020-08-22-FoxitFuzz.markdown

 After noting all the above we can make a hrness from the information discovered and give it a test.

-Issues arose shortly afterward, including exceptions in FoxitReader.exe that I loaded into memory, this was due to import table addresses not being resolved, this was fixed by manually patching the import table of the loaded FOxitReader binary.
+Issues arose shortly afterward, including exceptions in FoxitReader.exe that I loaded into memory, this was due to import table addresses not being resolved, this was fixed by manually patching the import table of the loaded FoxitReader binary.

 Additionall, calls to HeapAlloc were occurring where the heap handle was obtained via an offset into the FoxitReader binary, this was fixed by writing the current process heap handle into the loaded FoxitReader image.